Skip to Main Content

 Private Property Open to the Public

 Many states restrict carrying firearms in certain types of private property where conflict may be likely, such as bars, or in places like banks, houses of worship, or polling places where firearms may raise additional concerns.
 Three states restrict carry in banks.
 Twenty-seven states and the District of Columbia restrict carrying firearms in at least some establishments that serve alcohol.
 Fourteen states and DC restrict the carry of firearms in houses of worship.
-Fifteen states and DC place at least some restrictions on carrying firearms at polling places.
+Twenty-one states and DC place at least some restrictions on carrying firearms at polling places.

 States that Prohibit Firearms in Banks